kumar8929/vpc-test-module/README.md

-# This code is used to test vpc-module
+# This code is used to test vpc-module.
+# Change the variable.tf file as per your requirement.